Core TeachingFood as medicine, digestive fire, constitutional balance

 Foundation

-Floor appears in prakriti, your constitutional type.
+Floor appears in prakriti, the constitutional type.
 The dosha you were born with sets limits on what you can eat without consequence.
-Knowing your edges means knowing your body.
+Knowing the edges means knowing the body.

 C